OWASP Top 10 Security Risks

 How to Protect from OWASP Top 10 Vulnerabilities

 Security of most web apps remains poor.
-Every second resource includes high-risk weaknesses from the OWASP Top 10.
-However, it is clear that every year the share of web applications comprising critical vulnerabilities is gradually decreasing.
-The next positive trend is that organizations are starting to take more earnestly the protection of their apps, and not only public ones, but also used for internal needs.
+Every second resource has high-risk weaknesses from the OWASP Top 10 list.
+However, it is clear that the share of web applications comprising critical vulnerabilities is gradually decreasing.
+The next positive trend is that organizations are starting to pay more attention to the protection of their apps, and not only public ones, but also used for internal needs.

-The number of invasions on web apps will that were completed with success decline if identified vulnerabilities are fixed as early as possible and processes are automated where possible.
+The number of hacks of web apps will decline if identified vulnerabilities are fixed as early as possible and processes are automated where possible.

 Firstly, detect, test and scorecard your digital and IT assets with the help of ImmuniWeb Discovery.

-In addition, to protect against attacks on web apps, we always recommend taking preventive security measures from all existing threats to your organization's information system at the application level by using our ImmuniWeb Continuous Application Penetration Testing.
+In addition, to protect against hacks, we always recommend ImmuniWeb Continuous Application Penetration Testing.

-Web applications are constantly being modernized, and along with new features, new vulnerabilities may appear in them, which may be included in the next update of the OWASP Top 10 vulnerability list.
+Web applications are constantly updated, and along with new features new vulnerabilities may appear and then further included in the next OWASP Top 10 vulnerability list update.
 Using ImmuniWeb tools will reduce the corresponding risks.
-Cybersecurity protection services must not only detect and prevent known attacks at the applications, but also identify the exploitation of zero-day vulnerabilities, prevent attacks on users, analyze and correlate many events to identify attack chains.
+Cybersecurity protection services must not only detect and prevent known attacks at the applications but also identify the exploitation of zero-day vulnerabilities, prevent attacks on users, analyze and correlate events to monitor attack chains.